AFLplusplus/LibAFL/docs/src/baby_fuzzer/baby_fuzzer.md

 ```

 In order to use LibAFl we must add it as dependency adding `libafl = { path = "path/to/libafl/" }` under `[dependencies]`.
+That path actually needs to point to the `libafl` directory within the cloned repo, not the root of the repo itself.
 You can use the LibAFL version from [crates.io](https://crates.io/crates/libafl) if you want, in this case, you have to use `libafl = "*"` to get the latest version (or set it to the current version).

 As we are going to fuzz Rust code, we want that a panic does not simply cause the program to exit, but raise an `abort` that can then be caught by the fuzzer.